-Credit risk
+1. Credit risk

-Stre ategies and processes: Bank is exposed to credit risk in its lending operations.
-The Bank's strategies to hage the credit risks are given below: a) Defined segment exposures delineated into Agriculture, Retail, Micro, Small and Medium enterprises and Corporate. b) Industry wise segment ceilings on aggregate lending by Bank across Branches.
+The Bank is exposed to credit risk in its lending operations.
+The Bank's strategies to manage the credit risks are given below:

-c) Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year.
+- a) Defined segment exposures delineated into Agriculture, Retail, MSME and Corporate. - b) Industry wise segment ceilings on aggregate lending by Bank across Branches. - c) Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year.

-- d) Borrowers are subjected to credit rating and loans are granted only to those borrowers falling within defined thresholds of risk levels; the approach also includes diversification of borrower's within defined thresholds of risk levels. - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
+- d) Borrowers are subjected to credit rating and loans are granted only to those borrowers falling within defined thresholds of risk levels; the approach also includes diversification of borrowers within defined thresholds of risk levels. - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
 In respect of certain industries; ceiling has been fixed for specific geographies with a view to contain Concentration risk.
 In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution.
-Bank has also fixed ceiling for its foreign currency exposures. - f) A well-defined approach for sourcing and underwriting loans proposals are in place.
-Proper due diligence is carried out while sourcing fresh credit limits. - g) A clear and well defined delegation of authority linking credit sanctions based upon the amount and riskiness of the exposure. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and Remedial Measures team at various levels to monitor / follow up of performance of loans and advances. - Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department. - m) Bank has set up a dedicated Credit Administration Department for monitoring credit exposures of ₹5.00 Crores and above.
+Bank has also fixed ceiling for its foreign currency exposures. - f) Bank has adopted a well-defined approach for sourcing and underwriting loan proposals.
+Proper due diligence is carried out while sourcing fresh credit limits. - g) Credit sanctioning powers are granted as per Credit Delegation Policy based upon the amount and riskiness of the exposure. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Specialised Credit Advisory Teams operating at strategic locations to streamline and monitor credit processes within the credit hubs, evaluate and chart action plans to act on EWS, conduct unit visit of stressed account and formulate other measures to maintain standard health classification of credit exposures. - k) Dedicated Credit Monitoring Department at national level and other key geographies to monitor / follow up of performance of loans and advances. - I) Robust statistical score cards used for retail credit appraisal process. - m) Model validation done on yearly basis to assess the discriminatory power of the model and to understand the calibration and the stability of the rating. - Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - o) Internal credit rating of all credit proposals above ₹5.00 Crores is confirmed by Integrated Risk Management Department.

 Bank has put in place Board approved comprehensive Credit Risk Management Policy.
 The policy aims to provide basic framework for implementation of sound credit risk management system in the Bank.
 It spells out various areas of credit risk, goals to be achieved, current practices and future strategies.
 Bank has also operationalized required organizational structure and framework as prescribed in the policy for efficient credit risk management through proactive identification, precise measurement, fruitful monitoring and effective control of credit risk arising from its credit and investment operations.
 Risk Management Committee of the Board oversees Bank wide risk management and senior executive level Credit Risk Management Committee monitors adherence to policy prescriptions and regulatory directions.
-CRMC of the Bank meets at least once in a month to take stock of Bank's credit risk profile based on the reports placed by Credit Risk Division of Integrated Risk Management Department.
+CRMC of the Bank meets at least once in a quarter (subject to minimum of 6 meetings in a year) to take stock of Bank's credit risk profile based on the reports placed by Credit Risk Division of Integrated Risk Management Department.